vitalune/vitalune.github.io/balatro-game/README.md

-# Overly-Simplified Balatro, my Inspired Game Concept
+# Balatro-like Poker, my Inspired Game Concept

 ## What genre will your game be?